vedph/pythia/docs/example.md

 - [sample XSLT](./example/read.xsl)
 - [sample CSS for XSLT](./example/read.css)

-For this example, I assume that the profile and XML files to be indexed are located in my Windows desktop folder `c:\users\dfusi\desktop\pythia`.
+>For this example, I assume that profile and XML files to be indexed are located in my Windows desktop folder `c:\users\dfusi\desktop\pythia`.
 Just replace the directory name with yours in the following command lines.

 The sample documents have their default namespace equal to the TEI namespace (`xmlns="http://www.tei-c.org/ns/1.0"`).